2gis/mobile-sdk-ios-demo/docs/en/examples.md

 	icon: icon
 )

-// Create and add the marker to the map let marker = Marker(options: options) objectManager.addObject(object: marker)
+// Create and add the marker to the map. let marker = Marker(options: options) objectManager.addObject(object: marker)
 ```